 Students at leading Scottish independent school, Strathallan, have always been fortunate with the range of sports facilities available, with a wealth of outdoor pitches, tennis courts and netball courts along with an indoor hall and gym to choose from.

-Changing needs, combined with deteriorating summer climates, marked the turning point for the school to begin re-evaluating their on site facilities and the decision was taken to look at the feasibility of a new indoor facility.
-With Strathallan School holding the titles for the UK Schools’ Tennis champions in the boys, girls and mixed doubles categories, a major focus for the new facility was to improve year round training for these teams who previously had to make time-consuming trips to other non-school facilities for indoor training.
+Changing needs, combined with deteriorating summer climates, marked the turning point for the school to begin re-evaluating their onsite facilities.
+The decision was taken to look at the feasibility of a new indoor facility.
+With Strathallan School holding the titles for the UK Schools’ Tennis champions in the boys, girls and mixed doubles categories, a major focus for the new facility was the improvement of year round training for these teams, whose indoor training needs had previously necessitated time-consuming trips to other non-school facilities.

-• New facility is 4 and a half times bigger than schools old sports hall
+- The new facility is 4 and a half times bigger than the school’s old sports hall

-Anthony Glasgow, Bursar at the school began researching the different building systems available and quickly established that with the available budget a traditional structure would not create the space they needed, so the focus turned to a tensile structure which could deliver exactly what the school wanted within their budget.
-The school visited a number of tensile structures, one being Soccer World in Dundee which had been built by Collinson a few years earlier.
-The visit highlighted the superior quality of the facility along with an excellent level of robust detailing; the team from Strathallan came away confident that Collinson were the market leader of Tensile structures and appointed them as main contractors for the design and build of their sports facility.
+The school visited a number of tensile structures; one being Soccer World in Dundee, which had been built by Collinson a few years earlier.
+The visit highlighted the superior quality of the facility, along with an excellent level of robust detailing, and the team from Strathallan came away confident that Collinson was the market leader in tensile structures.

-The design team at Collinson worked with the school to achieve the optimum layout and incorporate all the key requirements and the old hockey pitch is now the proud home to a 3 court Challenger structure, with sports surfaces marked out for 3 full size tennis and netball courts, a massive four and a half times bigger than the schools old indoor facility.
+Working with the school, the design team at Collinson strove to achieve the optimum layout and incorporate all the school’s key requirements.
+Now, the old hockey pitch is the proud home to a three-court Challenger structure, with sports surfaces marked out for three full-size tennis and netball courts—a massive four-and-a-half times bigger than the school’s old indoor facility.

-Internally the playing area has been specifically designed in three sections giving the school versatility to use different areas of the facility at the same time for various sports which ultimately can allow 6 teams to take part in a different skills sessions should the weather stop outdoor play.
+Internally, the playing area has been specifically designed in three sections, giving the school the versatility to use different areas of the facility at the same time for various sports; which, ultimately, can allow six teams to take part in different skills sessions should the weather stop outdoor play.